 This course describes sharps safety and the impact an injury or exposure can have personally and professionally.
 Incidence, risks and prevention is discussed to help the nurse implement an increased awareness for sharps safety for themselves and others.
 The impact of sharps injuries is felt not only by the person with the injury but others who may be directly or indirectly involved.

-This course has been approved for 2 Contact Hours by the California Board of Registered Nursing and California Board of Vocational Nursing.
+This course has been approved for 2 Contact Hours by the California Board of Vocational Nursing.

 - Name three ways to improve sharps safety in practice